praveennhiremath/converged/microservices-data-refactoring/detect-communities/detect-communities-med-records.md

-# Run the community detection algorithm on medical records
+# Run community detection on medical records

 ## Introduction

-In this lab, using the graphs which were created in the previous labs, we applied the community detection algorithm, which identifies the communities within the graphs.
-The community detection algorithm takes the input graphs and identities strong connectivity within graphs, and forms multiple smaller communities.
+In this lab, we run the community detection algorithm on the graphs created in the previous labs, which identifies the communities within the graphs.
+The community detection algorithm takes the input graphs, identifies strong connectivity within graphs, and forms multiple smaller communities.
 Infomap is used for community detection in this lab.

 Estimated Time: 10 minutes